voostindie/vincents-productivity-suite-for-alfred/README.md

     - Create a note for it
     - Write an e-mail
     - Paste its name into the frontmost application
+- Select a contact group and:
+    - Create a note for it
+    - Paste all contacts in it into the frontmost application
 - Select a project and:
     - Open it in OmniFocus
     - Create a note for it